dpostigo/CALayer-DPUtils/README.md

 // Find a sublayer by its name property
 - (CALayer *) sublayerWithName: (NSString *) name;

-// Helpers to execute the same command on all sublayers
+// Execute the same command on all sublayers
 - (void) setSublayerCornerRadius: (CGFloat) radius;
 - (void) setSublayerDelegate: (id) delegate;
 ```